 Shadow Fen is a realm of myth and nightmares, a sundered mirror of the mortal world born from the cataclysmic binding of the Dark King.
 Twilit and treacherous, it exists between dimensions, a land of perpetual dusk and damp sorcery.
-Here, reality itself buckles under the strain of ancient magic, and every step upon the sodden earth echoes with the weight of a forgotten war.
-This is the prison of the Dark King and the crucible of the guardians.
+Reality here bends under the strain of ancient magic, and every step upon the sodden earth carries the weight of a war that never truly ended.
+This is the prison of the Dark King, and the crucible in which the guardians endure.

 Geography and Notable Landmarks

-- The Gasping Fen: Vast wetlands veiled in eternal mist, where the ground oozes and the very air smells of decay.
-Beneath the surface lie bones of fallen guardians and monsters alike.
-It is the first and final battlefield.
+Vast wetlands veiled in eternal mist, where the ground oozes and the air reeks of decay.
+Beneath the surface lie the bones of fallen guardians, monsters, and unnamed dead from forgotten skirmishes.
+It is both the first battlefield of the Sundering and the last line of defence against the Dark King’s escape.

-- The Maw Crater: A collapsed valley resembling a great devouring mouth, lined with fossilised teeth and obsidian.
-It marks the place where the Sigil of the Maw was last seen before its long dormancy.
+A collapsed valley resembling a colossal, devouring mouth, lined with fossilised teeth and obsidian shards.
+This was the last known resting place of the Sigil of the Maw before its long dormancy.
+Even now, the ground seems to hunger.

 Settlements